ripsawridge/site/contents/content/cma/2023/east-glacier-helena.md

 I had some amazing luck though, because right as I arrived at the pass a truck with a camper top came along.
 The occupant rolled down the window.
 He was a skinny old guy with a long beard.
-In the passenger seat was a mountain climber from the Netherlands called the Road Warrior who I'd seen in the Bob among the many campers two nights out from East Glacier.
+In the passenger seat was Edwin the mountain climber from the Netherlands!
 They asked me if I'd like to come down to town with them.

 "Sure!"
 I said, overjoyed.